-In my role as the Office Manager at Reward Gateway, I’m constantly brainstorming ways to live our values in the office.
+In my role as the Experience Manager at Reward Gateway, I’m constantly brainstorming ways to live our values in the office.
 I incorporate these human moments into our office to make it a better place to work for all – from stocking the shelves with delicious snacks to signing champagne bottles for newlyweds to personally making sure all visitors feel welcome in our space.

 I think we could all be a little more human at work.
 When someone takes five minutes before a meeting to ask you how your day is going, it feels nice, doesn’t it?
 Sometimes a “thank you” or a “keep up the good work” from our colleagues goes a long way.
 Here at Reward Gateway, our values are our guiding principles day in, day out.
 By incorporating our Be Human value in everything we do, we empower our workforce with other values, like Love Your Job and Push the Boundaries.

 Living your company values every day can increase employee engagement and have a big impact on how your employees connect to your organization.